 association.association-id- The association ID returned when the network interface was associated with an IP address.

-Type: Filter list
+Type: array of Filter objects

 One or more instance IDs.